-The undergraduate academic program of Conrad Grebel University College complements the programs of the University of Waterloo.
-The college teaches courses in the following areas: Interdisciplinary Arts, English, Fine Arts, History, Mennonite Studies, Music, Church Music and Worship, Peace and Conflict Studies, Philosophy, Religious Studies and Sociology.
-Upwards of 2,800 students from across the Waterloo campus also take courses each year at the college.
+The undergraduate academic programs and courses of Conrad Grebel University College are part of the Faculty of Arts at University of Waterloo.
+The College teaches courses in the following areas: Arts First, History, Mennonite Studies, Music, Church Music and Worship, Peace and Conflict Studies, Philosophy, Religious Studies, and Sociology.

-Conrad Grebel University College and the University of Waterloo offer a conjoint graduate program leading to a Master of Theological Studies degree.
-The Theological Studies program is focused on a study of Christianity and the mission of the Christian church in the world, and is offered from an Anabaptist/Mennonite perspective, within an ecumenical context.
+The Master of Theological Studies (MTS) is a two-year degree offered jointly by Grebel and the University of Waterloo.
+The MTS program is focused on a study of Christianity and the mission of the Christian church in the world, and is offered from an Anabaptist/Mennonite perspective, within an ecumenical context.
+It is designed for those who may be exploring vocations of ministry and service, those preparing for pastoral ministry, chaplaincy, or further graduate studies, and those seeking personal enrichment.

 Conrad Grebel Review